 Tips for Making the Best Sourdough Waffles

 - Make a buttermilk substitute.
 Use 1 Tablespoon of lemon juice or white vinegar and 1 cup of milk.
+Stir, then rest for a few minutes before using in recipe.

 - Overnight sourdough waffles.
 For a stronger flavor and further fermentation (with more health benefits), whisk the batter ingredients together except the baking powder, salt and eggs.
 Cover and let it sit overnight.
 Add remaining ingredients in the morning and let it sit for 10 minutes until bubbly.